Search for the production of dark matter candidates in association with heavy dimuon resonance using the CMS open data for pp collisions at $\sqrt{s}$ = 8 TeV: Systematic uncertainties

 \section{Systematic uncertainties}

 A variety of sources of systematic uncertainties have been considered while interpreting the results.
-Some sources originate from experimental issues, other sources are theoretical and related to the uncertainty in the Parton Distribution Functions PDF, that were used during the production process of the SM samples.\\ There is 3\% uncertainty related to the detector acceptance and the reconstruction efficiency \cite{zprime}.
-The uncertainty in the evaluation of the integrated luminosity of the 2012-data, that are recorded by the CMS, was estimated to be 2.6\% \cite{Lumi}.
-The uncertainty in the transverse momentum resolution was 5\%.
-Another 5\% uncertainty on the transverse momentum scale per TeV, due to misalignment in the geometry of the CMS detector \cite{zprime}.\\ The uncertainty in the energy scale for particles with low energies (unclustered energy) is 10\%, in addition to 2-10\% and 6-15\% uncertainties related to the jet energy scale and jet energy resolution respectively, these uncertainties have a direct impact on the measurement of the missing transverse momentum.
-The PDF choice in the production process of the DY sample, introduces an uncertainty which can be expressed in terms of the invariant mass as given in \cite{zprime}.
-A 4.5\% uncertainty related to the PDF choice of the DY process, has been estimated in the present analysis.
-5\% uncertainty related to the PDF for the WW process and 6\% for the WZ process, are also included. the sources of the systematic uncertainties, considered in the presented results, are listed in table \ref{table:sources}.
+Some sources originate from experimental issues, other sources are theoretical and related to the uncertainty in the Parton Distribution Functions PDF, that were used during the production process of the SM samples.
+The different sources of the systematic uncertainties, considered in the presented results, are listed in table \ref{table:sources}.